SteveHentschel/Fun-With-DBs/README.md

 Ongoing project with AdventureWorks DB (from MSDN) playing with LINQ, stored procedures, etc (using MVC3).

+FwDB Rev 1.3 -- Base (1/5/14)
+- Added filtering on the product page by SubCategory and Product Line w/ DropDownLists.
+- Wanted to use ViewModel, but hit too many roadblocks with DB First framework/strong typed.
+- Didn't want to use ViewBag, so I just put in the View (took a long time to figure out).
+- Next: Not so efficient to put DDL's in View, need some type of refresh next. slh

 FwDB Rev 1.2 -- Base (12/25/13)
 - Added Products model and CRUD i/f with dataTables() for the index.
 - Next: Will add some type of filtering based on Subcategory, Cost, or Product Line. slh